Bedrock-OSS/bedrock-wiki/docs/world-generation/jigsaw-structures.md

     -   `minecraft:rigid`: Rigid tells the game to keep the structure as it is, like a stronghold tunnel.
     -   `minecraft:terrain_matching`: Terrain matching tells the game to make all the blocks, including air, to match the level of the ground like village paths.

+#### Empty Pool Element

+This element places nothing.
+If the jigsaw blocks are view using debug generation jigsaws will have no connection if a empty pool element was selected.
+A structure will fail generation if this is the starting element.

 ## Processors